UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 UNLV Stats and Trends

-- Thus far this season UNLV has two wins against the spread.
+- UNLV has two wins against the spread in four games this year.

-- The Rebels have been underdogs by 20 points or more three times this season and have covered the spread twice.
+- This year, the Rebels have two against the spread wins in three games as an underdog of 21 points or more.

 - UNLV's games this year have hit the over on one of three set point totals (33.3%).

-- When UNLV scores more than 17.8 points, it is 1-0 against the spread and 0-2 overall.
+- UNLV is 1-0 against the spread and 0-2 overall when the team notches more than 17.8 points.

 - This year the Rebels have four turnovers, three fewer than the Roadrunners have takeaways (7).